Thought Leadership • September 06, 2025

 • Fees and Charges: Information about fees and charges assessed to shareholders.

-• Part II: Information Not Required in the Prospectus: These fields are voluntary.
+• Part II: Information Not Required in the Prospectus: These fields are typically voluntary although this depends on the filing context.

 • Exhibits: While exhibits are not required, they are often submitted alongside the F-6 form to elaborate on required statements.